MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 ![Screenshot of required privileges for Activity table.](media/admin-security-roles-activity-table.JPG "Screenshot of required privileges for Activity table")

+???Aren'there 8?
+What about delete???
+Is it important to list the privileges above or just show the screenshot???

 ## Can I share a deep link to a guide through a HoloLens chat?

 Yes, Teams desktop users can share a link to a guide directly in chat.
 HoloLens users can open a guide directly (or even a particular step in a specific guide) by selecting the link.